 - How much money (if any) would you like to earn with your blog?

-Answers to these questions will help you to stay on track, and don’t give up when the going gets tough.
+Answers to these questions will help you stay on track and don’t give up when the going gets tough.

 3. Establish Your Favorite Content Format

-- Think about the general formatting you want your blog to have – basic guidelines regarding headings, numbering, bullet points, bolded text, and so on.
+- Think about the general formatting you want your blog to have – basic guidelines regarding headings, numbering, bullet points, bold text, and so on.